hiekekeuning/student-code-quality/README.md

 The following libraries are needed to run the Java code:
 * blackboxAnalyser Java library (for connecting to the Blackbox DB)
 * PMD 5.4.1 libraries (for custom CPD runner)
-* JUnit (for unit tests in [BBTests](./src/Java/BBTests.java))
+* JUnit (for unit tests in [BBTests](./src/Java/spa/BBTests.java))

-Set the values of a number of constants to store local settings, such as data directories and executable directories:
+Set the values of a number of constants to store local settings in [Main.java](./src/Java/spa/Main.java), such as data directories and executable directories:
 * `Main.dbUrl`
 * `Main.inDir4days` and `Main.outDir4days`
 * `Main.outFileNameFix`